 This is an updated post from one of my very first blogging efforts back in 2007.
 The recipe is wonderful, but my photos were a bit rough back then.
-You can see them at the end of the post, I kept them, because they are sentimental.
-This Holiday Sugar Cookies recipe is perfect for simple cut out cookies and for building a more intricate house.
-I live in a big house that makes me think of a wedding cake or confection.
-I have been meaning to create it out of cookies since I moved in and I finally did it.
-I think it will become an annual tradition and I imagine I will get more and more detailed with every try.
-This one was so much fun.
-I am lucky to have the original blueprints for the house, so it made it easier to trace the outline of the house, but I just approximated where I to, since it didn’t have to be built to stand for very long! 😉
+You can see them at the end of this post, I kept them because I am sentimental and a reminder of how far my photos have come ;).
+This Holiday Sugar Cookies recipe is perfect for simple cut-out cookies and for building a more intricate house.
+I live in a big house that makes me think of a wedding cake.
+I have been meaning to create it out of cookies since I moved in and I finally did.
+It was so much fun, I think it will become an annual tradition and I imagine I’ll get more and more detailed with every try.
+I am lucky to have the original blueprints for the house, which made it easier to trace the outline of the house.

 Once all of your cookies have been outlined then you will want to thin out a portion of your icing in order to flood the center.
 It should be the consistency of molasses.
 Fill another parchment pastry bag about 1/4 of the way full.
 Carefully flood the area between your outline.
 Go slowly so as not to go over the lines you’ve drawn.

 Once the you’ve flooded the center of the cookie with the icing it will be shiny and wet, you can put decorations on the icing and they will stick.
 You can also let the icing dry and it will lose its shine but you can then pipe more decor over the icing.
 (The cookies below: the cookie in the foreground is wet and the one in the back is dry)